-Last week my sister got married.
-It was unexpected to say the least.
+My sister got married last week.
+It was unexpected.
 It was only a few hours before that I found out.
 I turned up to meet her because she’d invited me to afternoon tea.
 Maybe I would have dressed smarter If I’d known what was in store.
 At least I wasn’t in jeans.
-However what I was wearing didn’t matter; the surprise element gave the event a magic I’ve never experienced at a wedding before.
+However, what I was wearing didn’t matter; the surprise element gave the event a magic I’ve never experienced at a wedding before.

 A surprise wedding is almost like an urban myth.
 It’s the kind of thing you hear about but never expect to experience.
-Post ceremony the news was broken by mobile phone and later on Facebook.
+Mobile phones and Facebook broke the news post-ceremony.
 Congratulations poured in along with requests for photographs as proof!

 In times gone by…

 It did get me thinking about how such news would have travelled before the arrival of instant communication (when films and novels manage to give the impression that everyone was busy eloping).
-I imagine writing cases being pulled out, gossip on doorsteps and maybe a telegram.
-Imagine the ripples caused by a letter revealing that a marriage had unexpectedly taken place.
+I imagine writing cases were located and put to use.
+Doorsteps playing host to the exchange of gossip.
+Maybe even the sending of a telegram.
+Imagine the ripples caused by a letter revealing that a wedding had unexpectedly taken place.
 Parents dutifully informing other relatives and friends.
 They in their turn passing on the news maybe with a little gleeful disapproval.
 A third party hearing about the news, not because they knew the couple but because the unauthorised activity was newsworthy in itself.

 Are wedding analogue?

 Despite the involvement of digital communications in weddings, from chat rooms for brides-to-be to wedding blogs to online gift registries to virtual photo albums, analogue still has a hold.
 Invitations often have a handwritten element.
-Likewise RSVPs haven’t completed moved to email .
+Likewise, RSVPs haven’t completely moved to email.
 Guest books are popular.
-Etiquette still insists (and rightly too) that congratulations cards and thank you letters are not produced on a computer.
+Etiquette still insists (and rightly too) that a computer is not used to produce thank you letters and congratulations cards.

-Maybe the small truth hidden here is that the while the world of emails was once exciting (and big wedding were a novelty) , it is now the hand written letter, and the use of snail mail that stand out as different and unexpected.
+Maybe the small truth hidden here is that while the world of emails was once exciting (and big weddings were a novelty), it is now the handwritten letter and the use of snail mail that stand out as different and unexpected.